-In the following situations the Title IX Coordinator is required by Department
+In the following situations the Title IX Coordinator is required by Department of Education's Title IX Regulations to dismiss allegations of Prohibited Conduct in a Formal Complaint under Title IX:

 - 1. At the time of filing a formal complaint, the Complainant was not participating in or attempting to participate in the education program or activity of the University. - 2.
 The alleged Prohibited Conduct occurred outside of the United States. - 3.
 The alleged Prohibited Conduct did not occur in locations, events, or circumstances over which the University exercised substantial control over both the Respondent and the context in which the Prohibited Conduct occurred or in any building owned or controlled by a student organization that is officially recognized by a postsecondary institution. - 4.
-The alleged Prohibited Conducted even if proved true would not constitute sexual harassment as defined in the Title IX regulations (see Section A of the definition of Prohibited Conduct in Policy 1202).
+The alleged Prohibited Conduct, even if proved true, would not constitute sexual harassment as defined in the Title IX regulations (see page 90).

 Such a dismissal does not constitute a dismissal of the Formal Complaint as to violations of Policy 1202.
-Policy 1202's scope is broader than the Title IX Regulations (e.g., applies to conduct outside of the US) and prohibits conduct beyond the definition of sexual harassment in the Title IX Regulations.
+Policy 1202's scope is broader than the Title IX Regulations (e.g., applies to conduct outside of the United States) and prohibits conduct beyond the definition of sexual harassment in the Title IX Regulations.
 If the Title IX Coordinator determines that a Formal Complaint must be dismissed under Title IX but can proceed as to violations of Policy 1202, the formal process will continue as to the violations of Policy 1202.